 Oestrogen

-Your oestrogen production increases and decreases in the lead-up to menopause.
-As you approach your final period, your number of eggs decreases and oestrogen levels drop by up to 90%.
+Your oestrogen production changes in the lead-up to menopause.
+As you approach your final period, your number of eggs decreases, and oestrogen levels drop by up to 90%.

 Progesterone

 Progesterone is responsible for things like mucus levels in your cervix, acidity levels in your vagina and milk cells in your breasts.
-It can also make you moody.
+It can also impact your mood.

 Progesterone is produced when an egg is released.
 It prepares your uterus for a fertilised egg and pregnancy.
 As you approach your final period, your progesterone levels decrease.